edmundhung/conform/docs/overview.md

   const formData = await request.formData();
   const submission = parseWithZod(formData, { schema });

-  // Send the result back to the client if the submission is not successful if (submission.status !== 'success') {
+  // Send the submission back to the client if the status is not successful if (submission.status !== 'success') {
     return submission.reply();
   }

   const session = await login(submission.value);

-  if (!session) {
+  // Send the submission with addional error message if login fails if (!session) {
     return submission.reply({
       formErrors: ['Incorrect username or password'],